How a real test is structured

 This is the step people skip and regret.
 Before you launch the test, decide the single metric that determines whether the variant wins: signup rate, checkout completion, seven-day retention - one number, chosen in advance.

 Why one, and why in advance?
-Because if you watch ten metrics at once, at least one of them will move by chance even if your change does nothing at all — and it's tempting to declare that one "the real result" after the fact.
-Phase 3 covers this trap in detail (it's the most common way teams mislead themselves), but the prevention starts here: write down the metric before you see any data, and that's the number you judge the test by, full stop.
+If you watch ten metrics at once, at least one will move by chance even if your change does nothing - and it's tempting to declare that one "the real result" after the fact.
+Phase 3 covers this trap in detail; the prevention starts here: write down the metric before you see any data, and judge the test by that number alone.

 That doesn't mean you can't look at other metrics - you should, for context and to catch a variant that wins on signups but tanks retention.
 It means only one of them was the pre-registered judge of "did this work."